 Nutritional Value of Avocado

-Avocados are a powerhouse of nutrition, as they contain nutrients such as, fiber and that are associated with a reduced risk of certain chronic diseases.
-Avocados actually can certain parts of your body, such as your eyes, your, and your overall body.
-The Harvard T.H Chan School of Public Health took a detailed look at all the facts, our focus will be on whether eating avocados at night is a good or bad thing.
+Avocados are a powerhouse of nutrition, as they contain nutrients such as potassium, fiber and monounsaturated fats that are associated with a reduced risk of certain chronic diseases.
+Avocados actually can benefit certain parts of your body, such as your eyes, your heart, and your overall body.
+The Harvard T.H Chan School of Public Health took a detailed look at all the nutritional facts, our focus will be on whether eating avocados at night is a good or bad thing.
 So let’s dive in!

 Known Benefits of Eating Avocados at Night

-If you take a close look at avocados, you see that they are full of and, which are both proven to be helpful for a sleep, according to a published by the Faculty of Nutrition and Food Technology, Tehran, Iran in 2012, magnesium actually the overall sleeping in elderly people.
+If you take a close look at avocados, you see that they are full of magnesium and potassium, which are both proven to be helpful for a better sleep, according to a study published by the Faculty of Nutrition and Food Technology, Tehran, Iran in 2012, magnesium actually improved the overall sleeping experience in elderly people.

-A published in the National Library of Medicine suggests that does have a effect on improving sleep quality, as it affects the muscles, nerves and, which are crucial components of a good night’s sleep.
+A study published in the National Library of Medicine suggests that potassium does have a positive effect on improving sleep quality, as it affects the muscles, nerves and blood pressure, which are crucial components of a good night’s sleep.

 So that means eating avocados at night must be a good thing, right?
 Not quite.
-While it’s true that avocados are high in and, they are also high in other nutrients that might interfere with your ability to have a good night’s rest.
+While it’s true that avocados are high in potassium and magnesium, they are also high in other nutrients that might interfere with your ability to have a good night’s rest.

 Tyramine is the Villain

-Avocados contain an called, which boosts your levels due to the hormone norepinephrine.
-According to an article released by the Endocrine Society, “Together with adrenaline, norepinephrine rate and blood pumping from the.
-It also and helps break down fat and increase blood sugar levels to provide energy to the body.”
-This means that eating avocados actually does not make you sleep, but gives you (unnecessary) energy at night.
+Avocados contain an amino acid called tyramine, which boosts your energy levels due to the hormone norepinephrine.
+According to an article released by the Endocrine Society, “Together with adrenaline, norepinephrine increases heart rate and blood pumping from the heart.
+It also increases blood pressure and helps break down fat and increase blood sugar levels to provide more energy to the body.”
+This means that eating avocados actually does not make you sleep better, but gives you (unnecessary) energy at night.
 Sad story.
-While fresh avocados have a much lower content, it’s still not recommended as the go-to sleep snack.
+While fresh avocados have a much lower tyramine content, it’s still not recommended as the go-to sleep snack.

 Alternatives to Avocados